• Skip to main content

 Qushui County

-Qushui County, also known as “Quxu County” OR “Chushul County”, means “where the rivers meet” in Tibetan.
-It is a county of Lhasa City; with location at the lower reaches of the Lhasa River, on the north bank of the middle reaches of the Yarlung Tsangbo River.
-It is an important transportation hub connecting Lhasa, Shannan, Nyingchi and Shigatse.
-The county seat is Qushui Town, with an altitude of 3588 meters.
+Qushui County, also known as “Quxu County” OR “Chushul County“, means “where the rivers meet” in Tibetan.
+It is a county of Lhasa City with location at the lower reaches of the Lhasa River, on the north bank of the middle reaches of the Yarlung Tsangbo River.

-Qushui County is connected with Langkazi County and Gongga County across the river in the south, and it borders Nyemo County and Damxung County to the west and northwest, and Doilungdeqen district to the north and northeast, 65 kilometers away from Lhasa City
+Qushui County is connected with Nagarze County and Gongga County across the river in south, and it borders Nyemo County and Damxung County to west and northwest, and Doilungdeqen district to north and northeast

-Best time to travel May-October
+Best time to travel

-Local climate Plateau temperate semi-arid climate
+Plateau temperate semi-arid climate

 Most popular sites

 Taohua Village, located 30 kilometers west of Qushui Town, is named after the peach blossoms.
 The whole village is in between deep mountains and valleys.
-Due to the special geographical location, a moist and comfortable small environment is formed in the valley with suitable climate and beautiful scenery.
+Due to its geographical location, a moist and comfortable small environment is formed in the valley with suitable climate and beautiful scenery.
 The village has a vegetation coverage rate of 30%, more than 20,000 acres of shrubs, and a wide variety of species, mainly including poplar, long-stamen willow, alpine cypress, and other tree species.

 Geography and climate

-The annual average temperature in Qushui County is 7.5℃, the extreme maximum temperature is 29.4℃; the monthly average maximum temperature is 22.5℃ (June).
-The extreme minimum temperature is -16.5℃.
-The monthly average minimum temperature is -10.2℃ (January).
-The average daily range is 14.5℃, the annual average relative humidity is 45%, the minimum relative humidity is zero, and the annual average precipitation is 4,438 mm.
-The maximum daily precipitation is 416 mm, and the precipitation is mainly concentrated in May-September, accounting for more than 85% of the annual precipitation.
-The annual average evaporation is 2205.6 mm, which is about 5 times the precipitation.
-The annual average sunshine hours are 3000 hours.
+The average daily range is 14.5℃, annual average relative humidity is 45%, the minimum relative humidity is zero, and annual average precipitation is 4,438 mm.
+The maximum daily precipitation is 416 mm, which is mainly concentrated in May-September, and accounting for more than 85% of annual precipitation.
+The annual average evaporation is 2206 mm, which is about 5 times more than precipitation.
+Annual average sunshine hours are 3000 hours.

 Population and ethnicity

-As of the end of 2018, Qushui County had a total population of 37,290, of which Tibetans accounted for 97% of the total population.
+As of the end of 2018, Qushui County had a total population of 37,290, of which Tibetans accounted for 97% of total population.
 The remaining ethnic groups included Han, Hui, Miao, Yi, Manchu, Tujia, Buyi, Dai

 Brief history